Vikas2004/locator/README.md

 # Locator App:
-### This application helps users find treasures based on the treasure location and it validates user location when it matches with treasure location.
+### This application help it's users to find the treasures based on the treasure location and it validates the user location when it matches with the treasure location and confirm it to the user with UI effects.
 How cool is it right?

 <table>
   <tr>